ArmyAntSEC/murderBotRpg/rulebook/02_characters.md

 ---

 ### Breach Protocol
-When you interface with, override, or disrupt a digital system or automated process.
+When you interface with, override, or disrupt a single automated process.
 **Effect:**

 - Roll +Tech